-In response, educators across the United States are signing a pledge to teach the truth and making that pledge public this summer, starting on June 11-12.
+In response, educators across the United States are signing a pledge to teach the truth and making that pledge public.

-To raise public awareness about the danger of these bills, we invite educators to make that pledge public at historic sites on June 11-12 and throughout the year.
+To raise public awareness about the danger of these bills, we invite educators to make that pledge public at historic sites throughout the year.
 This is a national call.
 While bills and budget resolutions are being proposed (and in some cases passed) in specific states, the threat to teaching — and the need for solidarity — is everywhere.

 How to Participate